ragadeeshu/SecondClock/README.md

 SecondClock
 ===========

-Just an android clock, with seconds, for now.
+Just an somewhat resizable android clock, with seconds and, for now.
+Oh, it also opens alarams when you touch it.

+Some customisation options planned for the future.